japila-books/apache-spark-internals/docs/scheduler/TaskContextImpl.md

 markTaskCompleted(error: Option[Throwable]): Unit
 ----

-NOTE: `markTaskCompleted` is part of the <<spark-TaskContext.adoc#markTaskCompleted, TaskContext Contract>> to mark the task as completed and trigger the `TaskCompletionListeners`.
+NOTE: `markTaskCompleted` is part of the <<spark-TaskContext.md#markTaskCompleted, TaskContext Contract>> to mark the task as completed and trigger the `TaskCompletionListeners`.

 `markTaskCompleted`...FIXME